UK commercial expertise to be embedded in academic departments

 BBSRC Industrial Impact Fellowships

 The Industrial Impact Fellowships scheme will launch in January 2009, with an application deadline of 26 February 2009.
 The scheme will enable highly skilled research and technology leaders to transfer their skills and experience from the industrial sector to an academic setting: a BBSRC-funded centre, institute or academic department.
 There will be between 5 and 10 fellowships available to start by the end of 2009.
+This scheme has now been discontinued.

-BBSRC Industry Interchange Programme
+BBSRC Industry Interchange Programme (this scheme has since discontinued)

 The BBSRC Industry Interchange Programme aims to support short-term exchanges that provide strategic advantage to the UK science base and industry arising from reciprocal access to facilities, expertise and/or knowledge, and an increased understanding of scientific issues of common concern.